LewisMatos/codechallenge/README.md

 https://lm-spotify.herokuapp.com/

 ### Usage
-All request are done through the homepage.
+All request on the Client are handled on the homepage. https://lm-spotify.herokuapp.com/
 * GET requests to /api/people are handled automatically on page load.
 * Form to make post request to /api/people
 * Edit Person makes a PUT request to api/people/:id